 As light hits the cell, it excites electron-hole pairs, which creates a movement of electrons and thus current.
 However, at the surface of the silicon, where the crystal structure abruptly stops, there is a large concentration of defects that can trap the electrons, which limits the power output of the cell.
 In the Al-BSF design, the rear surface is completely covered by metal and so the density of traps on the rear surface remains high.
 The thin passivation layer on the rear surface in the PERC helps to significantly reduce the number of defects at the rear surface, which means that fewer electrons are lost.
 Avoiding these losses means that PERC solar cells can generate higher voltages.

-Reducing optical losses within the cell
+Reducing optical losses

 The thin dielectric layer at the back of the cell allows for any light that has passed through the silicon to the rear of the cell another opportunity to generate current.
 By reflecting the light off the back surface, this increases the overall percentage of light that can potentially be absorbed by the cell for current generation, which, in turn, increases efficiency.